VanOvermeire/epigraphical-machine-learning/README.md

 ## Overview

-An experiment with training Machine Learning models using the collection of inscriptions that the [Epigraphic Database Heidelberg] [1] offers under a Creative Commons Licence.
+An experiment with training Machine Learning models using the collection of inscriptions that the [Epigraphic Database Heidelberg] [1] offers under a Creative Commons Licence, plus the power of AWS Machine Learning

 [1]: http://edh-www.adw.uni-heidelberg.de/home